MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/dashboard/number-of-user-mode-crashes-in-top-microsoft-apps-normalized-by-usage-in-year-long-scale.md

 ms.localizationpriority: medium
 ---

-# Number of user mode crashes in top Microsoft apps
+# Number of user mode crashes in top Microsoft apps, normalized by usage, is less than or equal to the baseline goal

 ## Description